-Broward College maintains Behavioral Intervention Teams on each campus charged with identifying and monitoring behavioral concerns and risks posed by members of the college community.
-The overall program is coordinated by the Senior Director, Student Conduct and Integrity.
+Broward College maintains a Behavioral Intervention Team with members on each campus charged with identifying and monitoring behavioral concerns and risks posed by members of the college community.
+The overall program is coordinated by the Associate Vice President for Student Life and Ombudsperson.
 Each campus team is led by the dean of students on the campus and the committee is composed of representatives from the office of the business dean, DSSEP, student success, disability services, human resources, mental health counseling, and contracted sworn law enforcement on an as needed basis.